FedeContri/Cybersecurity-Project/README.md

 # 🔐 Cybersecurity-Project
-*Repository didattico di FedeContri*
+*Educational repository by FedeContri*

-## 📚 Scopo del Progetto
+## 📚 Project Purpose
-Raccolta di **esperimenti e studi teorici** su:
+Collection of **experiments and theoretical studies** on:
-- Tecniche di cybersecurity
+- Cybersecurity techniques
-- Analisi di vulnerabilità
+- Vulnerability analysis
-- Ambienti protetti virtualizzati
+- Virtualized protected environments

-*Tutto il materiale è sviluppato esclusivamente per:*
+*All material is developed exclusively to:*
-✅ Sperimentare e imparare nuove tecniche
+✅ Experiment and learn new techniques
-✅ Ricerca etica in ambienti controllati
+✅ Ethical research in controlled environments
-✅ Sviluppo di competenze legali nella sicurezza informatica
+✅ Development of legal skills in information security

 ---

-## ⚠️ Condizioni d'Uso
+## ⚠️ Terms of Use
-### 🔒 Ambienti di Test
+### 🔒 Testing Environments
-Tutti gli esperimenti sono condotti in:
+All experiments are conducted in:
-- Macchine virtuali isolate (VirtualBox/VMware)
+- Isolated virtual machines (VirtualBox/VMware)
-- Reti di laboratorio dedicate
+- Dedicated lab networks
-- Sandbox senza connessione Internet
+- Sandboxes with no Internet connection

-### 📜 Aspetti Legali
+### 📜 Legal Aspects
-- Materiale creato per il **mio percorso scolastico**
+- Material created for **my educational path**
-- **Nessun test su sistemi reali** (art.
+- **No testing on real systems** (art.
 615-quinquies CP)
-- Violazioni etiche/legali sono **esplicitamente vietate**
+- Ethical and legal violations are **explicitly forbidden**

 ---

-## 🎯 Obiettivi Didattici
+## 🎯 Educational Objectives
-1. Comprendere le tecniche offensive per costruire difese migliori
+1. Understand offensive techniques to build better defenses
-2. Analizzare vulnerabilità in contesti controllati
+2. Analyze vulnerabilities in controlled contexts
-3. Sviluppare competenze tecniche ed etiche
+3. Develop technical and ethical skills

 ---

-## 🤖 Uso dell'Intelligenza Artificiale
+## 🤖 Use of Artificial Intelligence
-L'AI è stata utilizzata per:
+AI has been used to:
-- Ottimizzare/commentare e creare codice esistente
+- Optimize, comment, and create existing code
-- Generare spiegazioni tecniche complesse
+- Generate complex technical explanations
-- Simulare ambienti virtuali per testing
+- Simulate virtual environments for testing
-- Verificare l'eticità degli approcci
+- Verify the ethical nature of the approaches

-> *"Conoscere gli attacchi è essenziale per difendersi, ma va fatto responsabilmente"*
+> *"Knowing attacks is essential to defend against them, but it must be done responsibly"*

 ---

-## 📜 Licenza & Responsabilità
+## 📜 License & Responsibility
-- **Licenza MIT**
+- **MIT License**
-- **Nessuna garanzia** di funzionamento
+- **No warranty** of functionality
-- **L'autore non è responsabile** per usi impropri
+- **The author is not responsible** for improper use

-*Per dubbi consultare un docente/esperto di cybersecurity.*
+*For any doubts, consult a teacher or a cybersecurity expert.*